error-taxonomy/taxonomy/README.md

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Make your changes in the taxonomy files.
+3. Make your changes in the taxonomy.xml.
 4. Commit your changes (`git commit -m 'Add YourFeature'`).
 5. Push to your branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.